mellonmusk/MyFirstRepository/README.md

-# MyFirstRepository
-My first repository on github
+# HTML, CSS, JS practice

-This repository is for "do it! interactive web page"
+Original source code came from the book "Do it! interactive web page"